Zyarra/q-learn_gym/README.md

 **The code itself can be found in the ql.py file**

-## The end result in a single picture:
+## The end result in a single picture.
 ![Figure](/images/Figure_1.png)

 For any questions or comments feel free to contact me.